Center for Public Leadership

 The Center for Public Leadership (CPL) is an academic research center at Harvard University that provides teaching, research and training in the practical skills of leadership for people in government, nonprofits, and business.
+The center works to prepare its students to exercise leadership in a world responding to a rapidly expanding array of economic, political, and social challenges.
 Located at Harvard Kennedy School, CPL was established in 2000 through a gift from the Wexner Foundation.

 Directors

-Hannah Riley Bowles and Deval Patrick currently serve as Co-Directors of the Center for Public Leadership.

-Hannah Riley Bowles

-Hannah Riley Bowles, Roy E. Larsen Senior Lecturer in Public Policy and Management at HKS, was appointed Co-Director of CPL in May 2021 following the departure of Wendy Sherman.
-A leading expert on gender in negotiation, Bowles also chairs the HKS Management, Leadership, and Decision Sciences (MLD) Area and co-directs the HKS Women and Public Policy Program (WAPPP).

-Deval Patrick

-In February 2022, former Massachusetts governor Deval Patrick joined Harvard Kennedy School as Co-Director of CPL and Professor of the Practice of Public Leadership.
+Anthony Foxx currently serves as the director of CPL.
+Foxx is the Emma Bloomberg Professor of the Practice of Public Leadership at Harvard Kennedy School and previously served as the 17th U.S. Secretary of Transportation under President Barack Obama.

 Past Directors

 David Gergen, former presidential advisor who served during the administrations of Richard Nixon, Gerald Ford, Ronald Reagan, and Bill Clinton, served as CPL director from 2000 to 2018.
 Gergen was succeeded by American diplomat Wendy R. Sherman.
 Sherman directed CPL until early 2021, when she was appointed United States Deputy Secretary of State under President Joe Biden.
-Other past directors of CPL include Max Bazerman and Ron Heifetz.
+Sherman was succeeded by Hannah Riley Bowles, the Roy E. Larsen Senior Lecturer in Public Policy and Management at HKS and Co-Director of the HKS Women and Public Policy program (WAPPP).
+In February 2022, former Massachusetts Governor Deval Patrick joined Bowles as a Co-Director of CPL.
+Patrick and Bowles served together as co-directors until 2024.
+Previous directors also include Max Bazerman and Ron Heifetz.

-Faculty affiliates
+Faculty and staff

-CPL affiliates include more than 40 faculty from across Harvard University, including Harvard Kennedy School, Harvard Business School, and the Harvard Graduate School of Education.
+CPL faculty affiliates include more than 40 faculty from across Harvard University, including Harvard Kennedy School, Harvard Business School, and the Harvard Graduate School of Education.
+The Center additionally employs more than 20 staff members supporting administration, research, events, engagement, fellowship support, and other Center activities.

 Fellowships

 The Center for Public Leadership's fellowship programs provide tuition support and cohort-based co-curricular programming to students pursuing master's degrees at Harvard Kennedy School and other graduate schools across Harvard University.
+Fellowship programs include: